 MSRP: $125 to $195

-Next, you'll notice the trusty P38 can-opener held in place by two elastic ranger bands.
-Attached to this tool is a SOLAS (Safety of Life at Sea) reflector for long-distance signaling.
-Another ranger band holds a live fire wick tinder strand, ideal for starting fires in damp conditions.
-All currently produced BOB Pro models now also contain a Kevlar Utility Thread sawing cord beneath the fourth ranger band, although our test bracelet didn't include this tool.
+A P38 can opener is secured by two elastic ranger bands.
+Attached to it is a SOLAS reflective signaling surface for long-distance visual signaling.
+Another ranger band secures a live-fire wick tinder strand for fire starting in damp conditions.
+Current production bracelets also include a Kevlar Utility Thread sawing cord beneath the fourth ranger band.

-There's more to the buckle than meets the eye — the male half has a whistle and ferro rod, and the female half holds a white ceramic fire striker with a razor-sharp cutting edge.
-The aforementioned elastic ranger bands are also combustible, and can be burned for smoke signaling.
+The buckle houses additional tools: the male half contains a whistle and ferro rod; the female half holds a white ceramic striker with a sharpened cutting edge.
+The elastic ranger bands themselves are combustible and can produce smoke signaling when burned.

-Starting at one end and working towards the other, the paracord is unraveled to access the bracelet’s supply core.
-On...
+Starting at one end and working to the other, the paracord is unraveled to access the supply core.
+On waterproof...

 Superesse Straps BOB Pro Contents